vyankatesh88/Vendor-Performance-Analysis/README.md

 # 🧾 Vendor Performance Analysis – Retail Inventory & Sales

-_Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Power BI._
+_Analyzing vendor efficiency and profitability to support better purchasing and inventory strategies using SQL, Python, and Power BI._

 ---